voothi/20241223170748-kardenwort/README.md

 Follow these steps to get the entire Kardenwort ecosystem up and running.

 **Prerequisites:**
-*   **Python 3.9 (3.9.13)**.
+*   **Python 3.9**: It is **strongly recommended** to use this specific version.
+    > **Important for Windows Users:** Versions of Python higher than 3.9 (e.g., 3.10+) may require a C++ compiler (like Visual Studio Build Tools) to install dependencies such as `spaCy`.
+To avoid these compilation issues, we recommend installing **Python 3.9** directly from the **Microsoft Store**, which provides a hassle-free setup.
 *   **Anki Desktop**: Must be installed and running.
 *   **AnkiConnect Add-on**: Install the [AnkiConnect](https://ankiweb.net/shared/info/2055492159) add-on in Anki.

 **Setup Steps:**

 1.  **Clone the Repositories**:
-    It's recommended to clone all three projects into the same parent directory for easier configuration.
+    Clone all three projects into a common parent directory.
+For example, if you have a `projects` folder, the structure should look like this:
+    ```
+    projects/
+    ├── 20250913122858-kardenwort/
+    ├── 20250913123240-kardenwort-anki-csv-importer/
+    └── 20250913123501-kardenwort-anki-templates/
+    ```
     ```bash
     git clone https://github.com/kardenwort/20250913122858-kardenwort.git
     git clone https://github.com/kardenwort/20250913123240-kardenwort-anki-csv-importer.git